Devan Ramachandran: Notable cases

+In a very significant judgment that will have far reaching effect on the war against the drug menace, a Larger Bench (5 judges) headed by Justice Devan Ramachandran, has ruled that offenders found repeatedly with even “small quantity” of drugs and psychotropic substances, can be declared as “Goonda” under the KAAPA Act and preventively detained.
+This judgment surely will go a long way to combat drug offences.

 To rid roads and public spaces of Kerala from the annoying unauthorised flex boards, flags, festoons etc., the Single Bench of Justice Devan propounded the principles of "Visual pollution" and "destination aesthetics" in a recent judgment.

-Under the principle of "continuing Mandamus" Justice Devan's Court has been monitoring the condition of roads in Kerala and against flooding in the city of Kochi (Cochin) during monsoons.
+Under the principle of "continuing Mandamus" Justice Devan's Court has been monitoring the condition of roads in Kerala, ordering that engineers will be help accountable for bad and potholed roads.

+After the flood in the monsoons of 2018, Justice Devan Ramachandran has been constantly monitoring the monsoon preparedness of the city of Kochi, through a matter relating to the upkeep of the Perandoor Canal and the drainage systems; and consequently, the city has been relatively free of flooding.

 Division Bench of Justices Devan Ramachandran and M B Snehalatha has emphatically declared that a woman or girl cannot be judged by the dress they wear.

 Justice Devan sentenced a police officer to imprisonment for having misbehaved with a citizen.
 In an earlier judgment, the same Court had declared the use of disrespectful and abusive vocatives by Police like "eda", "nee" etc. against citizens to be "relics of the colonial subjugatory tactics and hence unconstitutional.
 The State Police Chief then issued a circular to officers not to use such words to address citizens.

 Pushing for full bodily autonomy for women, especially as regards reproductive rights, the Judge declared that for every girl and woman "her body is her right."

 Allowing the plea of young girl students challenging the "curfew" imposed on them to leave and enter their hostels, Justice Ramachandran held that "no gate, no lock, no bolt, can set upon the freedom of the kind of a girl".

 In a move for Kerala as an investor friendly destination, Justice Ramachandran declared illegal the long continuing ill practice of Trade Unions to extort money as gawking charges (called "nokkukooli" in Malayalam).